-- 8. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application.
+8. 'brother or sister' includes:

-- 9. A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
-To demonstrate an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school, the admission authority will require compelling written evidence from an appropriate professional, such as a social worker, doctor or priest. - 11.
-For the purposes of this policy, the parish boundary is shown below. - 12.
-A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form (CAF) and Supplementary Information Form (SIF).
-Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.
+- (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 9.
+A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
+To demonstrate an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school, the governing body will require compelling written evidence from an appropriate professional, such as a social worker, doctor or priest. - 11.
+For the purposes of this policy, parish boundaries are as shown on the map on the School Website and will be applied to the admission arrangements for 2023-24. - 12.
+A child's "home address" refers to the address where the child usually lives with a parent or carer and will be the address provided in the Common Application Form ("CAF") (or, where relevant, in the application form for in-year admission).
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF (or, where relevant, in the application form for in-year admission), provided that the child resides at that address for any part of the school week.